mehdihadeli/awesome-dotnet-core-education/docs/security/authentication.md

 - [pdevito3/heimguard](https://github.com/pdevito3/heimguard) - A small and simple library built to allow you to easily manage permissions in your .NET projects.
 - [StefanescuEduard/JwtAuthentication](https://github.com/StefanescuEduard/JwtAuthentication)
 - [khalidabuhakmeh/YarpReverseProxyFlowThroughAuth](https://github.com/khalidabuhakmeh/YarpReverseProxyFlowThroughAuth) - Using YARP to flow through credentials from IdentityServer to other apps.

 ## Libraries
 - [fake-authentication-jwtbearer](https://github.com/webmotions/fake-authentication-jwtbearer) - Simple way to fake an authenticated user for integration test with ASP.Net Core framework
+- [madeyoga/AuthEndpoints](https://github.com/madeyoga/AuthEndpoints) - A simple auth library for Asp.Net 6 that provides a set of web api controllers and minimal api endpoints to handle authentication actions
+- [authelia/authelia](https://github.com/authelia/authelia) - The Single Sign-On Multi-Factor portal for web apps